 The way therefore long enduring, nearly rising beyond oneself.

-Still, that may only be dreaming on my part, considering my views on free will.
-Yet, on the other hand, life is a learn-by-living process.
+Still, that may only be dreaming on my part, considering my previous views on free will.
+Then too, life is a learn-by-living process.
 Why would the remedy for this imbalance turn out to be any different from how we learn to walk as toddlers?
 The imbalance, stumbles, and falls are the indispensable first steps we take in learning to walk.
 How much stumbling is necessary before learning occurs?
-That again depends on what one truly wants of life.
+That must depend on what one truly wants of life.

 That leaves me with one last question: What determines whether one remains complacent or strives for what is called profound moral character as chapter 10 puts it.
 Certainly, both complacency (a.k.a, laziness instinct) and striving (a.k.a., survival instinct) are primary forces influencing all living things.
 The interplay between these instincts and one’s circumstances determines how these forces play out.
 One thing I know, it isn’t free will!